 Closed meetings may be a requirement from time to time.
 Some information may be protected for legal or identity reasons.
-Always make sure any closed session video does not go on the organisation web site, even by accident.
+Always make sure any closed session video does not go on the organization web site, even by accident.
 Be sure to check with your meeting management solution provider that they can guarantee this.

-With increased pressure on public sector organisations to be more transparent and accountable, seek out the meeting management solutions provider (like eSCRIBE) who can help guide you when it comes to providing access to information stakeholders require through your website.
+With increased pressure on public sector organizations to be more transparent and accountable, seek out the meeting management solutions provider (like eSCRIBE) who can help guide you when it comes to providing access to information stakeholders require through your website.